 1. Think about why you want to make field recordings.
-Your answer might be wispy and vague, “I just want to experiment, play around with sound, see where it takes me”, or it might be more specific: to document, to represent, to explore hidden aspects of a place, to understand everyday life, to produce research data, to make the soundtrack for a film, for music… Having some sense, however vague, of what you want to do will help with decisions about technology, technique, ethics etc.
+Your answer might be vague, “I just want to experiment, play around with sound, see where it takes me”, or it might be more specific: to document, to represent, to explore hidden aspects of a place, to understand everyday life, to produce research data, to make the soundtrack for a film, for music… Having some sense, however nebulous, of what you want to do will help with decisions about technology, technique, ethics etc.

 2. Start out with a small, affordable, easy-to-carry audio recorder.
 Several sound artists I’ve spoken to have said this.
 It’s easier to get into the habit of recording if your recorder is small enough to carry around with you, ideally in a pocket.
 Look for one with a stereo pair of built-in mics that will record uncompressed audio (i.e. WAV or AIF files).

 If you have a bit more money and audio recording is more than just a passing interest, a model with XLR inputs will give you more flexibility for using external mics.
 I’ve found both the Zoom H4n and Tascam DR-100 to be excellent.
-They’re heavier and bulkier than the likes of the H1 and DR-05, but feel more robust and have more features.
+They’re heavier and bulkier than the likes of the H1n and DR-05, but feel more robust and have more features.

-I’d avoid machines that record only in highly compressed formats like WMA or MP3, usually marketed as digital dictaphones or voice recorders.
+I would suggest avoiding machines that record only in highly compressed formats like WMA or MP3, usually marketed as digital dictaphones or voice recorders.
 Again, it’s personal taste – if you want a lo-fi sound then these will be fine, and they are very portable and discrete.
 They’re just not designed for field recording or serious audio production.

 3. If money is tight, consider second hand gear especially if you’re just experimenting.
 Portable minidisc recorders can be had for peanuts from eBay or similar (make sure it has a microphone input – not just a line in), or you could even consider a good quality old tape recorder such as the Sony WM-D6C.
 Compared to newer machines, it will be a hassle to transfer files into the computer for editing and distribution, but on the plus side this will force you to listen back to everything you’ve recorded, which is no bad thing.

 Minidisc and good quality tape recorders often have no built in mics, so you’ll need an external one.
 I started out with a Minidisc recorder and a Sony ECM-MS907 mic which was an affordable set up that gave me pretty good audio quality.
 My main problem with sound quality when starting out was actually wind noise due to lack of good windproofing, rather than any issues with the mic and recorder.
-In the field, wind noise is a much bigger problem than the slightly higher self-noise of a cheaper mic or recorder.
+In the field, wind noise can be a much bigger problem than the slightly higher self-noise of a cheaper mic or recorder.

 4. Practice.
 Get out there and make recordings, hone your technique, experiment.
 If you look at someone like Chris Watson, most of what makes his work interesting is down to the ingenious way he works.
-It helps that he has awesome gear, but I bet you could give him some old shitty microcassette dictaphone and he’d still come up with something good.
+It helps that he has awesome gear, but I bet you could give him some old microcassette dictaphone and he’d still come up with something good.